DerangedSquid/vampire-guard/docs/quickstart.md

 - **NSSM downloaded (optional but recommended)**
 - **SteamCMD installed on the VM**

+For deeper context, see:
+👉 `/docs/solution-overview.md`
+👉 `/docs/architecture.md`

 ---

 # 2. Prepare the Hyper‑V Host

-Run these scripts **on the host** before touching the VM.
+Run these scripts **on the host** before configuring the VM.

 ## Step 2.1 — Configure the VM
 Run:

 - **VRising-Host-VMConfigurator.ps1**
-  Configures VM hardware, checkpoints, networking, and baseline settings.
+  Sets up VM hardware, networking, checkpoints, and baseline configuration.

 ## Step 2.2 — Configure WinRM HTTPS (Host)
 Run: